erizov/Professor/semester_7/lecture_40_llm_fundamentals/fine_tuning_llm/README.md

 ### Comprehension

 1. Can you explain how Fine Tuning Large language system works in your own words?
-2. What is the key insight or technique that makes Fine Tuning Large frameworkge system efficient?
+2. What is the key insight or technique that makes Fine Tuning Large frameworkarchitecturetem efficient?

 ### Analysis